EMLGaming/AlexaMeetsHue/README.md

 By EMLGaming
 with very very big thanks to Jaap and Sahan for this awsome internship.

-## TODO:
+## Demo

-finish this readme<br>
-work properly<br>
-guide to get the env.json<br>
-make video <br>
-description: "My program allowes the user to use voice commands using Amazon Alexa to control your philips hue lights."<br>
+link to youtube video<br>

 ## Disclaimer

 **I made this project in one week at my great intership.
-For functionality I don't recommend using this code since there is already the official alexa app for controlling your phillips hue lights.**
+For functionality I don't recommend using this code since there is already the official alexa app for controlling your phillips hue lights.
+My app does have some funny easter eggs though.** This might look like very little code for a whole week but that is the art off clean coding. :smirk:

 ## Description

-My program allowes the user to use voice commands (for Amazon Alexa) to control your philips hue lights.
+My program allowes the user to use voice commands (with Amazon Alexa) to control your philips hue lights.

 ## Installation